Vijaya-Modak/Documentation/README.md

 ## list-workflow-execution-states

 ### Overview
-This api lists the possible a workflow can be in, along with their corresponding IDs, names, and descriptions.
+This api lists the possible states a workflow can have, along with their corresponding IDs, names, and descriptions.

-        NONE:
-        INIT:
-        LOCK:
-        SENT:
-        RECEIVED:
-        EXECUTING:
-        TERMINATED:
-        ERROR:
-        DONE:

 | Request URL                                   |  HTTP method         |
 |-----------------------------------------------|----------------------|